ssun6/plotmicrobiome/README.md

 # plotmicrobiome
-Plotmicrobiome is a statistical analysis and visualization pipeline for microbiome analysis.
-Plotmicrobiome intergrates novel approaches in analyses and visualization of microbiome data in a user-friendly way and generates publication ready statistical results and figures for both 16S rRNA gene amplicon sequencing and shotgun metagenome sequencing.
-We also developed a interaction application that is freely available at https://ssun6.shinyapps.io/plotmicrobiome/.
+Plotmicrobiome is a user-friendly statistical analysis and visualization pipeline for microbiome analysis.
+Plotmicrobiome intergrates novel approaches in analyses and visualization of microbiome data in a user-interactive way and generates publication ready statistical results and figures for both 16S rRNA gene amplicon sequencing and shotgun metagenome sequencing.
+The application is also freely available without installation at https://ssun6.shinyapps.io/plotmicrobiome/.

 ## Installation